U.S. renews waiver for Iraq to import Iranian electricity, shortens time

 Earlier this month, Iraq’s president named intelligence chief Mustafa al-Kadhimi as prime minister-designate, the third person tapped to lead Iraq in just 10 weeks as it struggles to replace a government that fell last year after months of deadly protests.

-“Once that government is in place, the Secretary will reassess whether to renew the waiver and for how long, and looks forward to resuming our cooperation with the Government of Iraq to reduce Iraq’s dependence on unreliable Iranian energy imports,” the State Department official said.
+“Once that government is in place, the Secretary will reassess whether to renew the waiver and for how long,” the State Department official said.

+David Schenker, Assistant Secretary for Near Eastern Bureau at the State Department in a briefing earlier this month had praised Kadhimi’s work as the head of intelligence.

+Ties between Washington and Baghdad have been strained as the United States said it was disappointed that Iraqi forces have failed to protect the U.S. forces stationed in Iraq.
+They have come under multiple rocket attacks this year alone, for which the United States blames the Iran-backed militia.

 Reporting by Humeyra Pamuk; editing by Diane Craft